 In this guide:

-- A cyber security resume sample better than most.
+- A cyber security resume examples better than most.

 - How to write a cyber security analyst resume that gets you past the firewall.

-- How to target your cyber security job description, so they hire you.
+- How to target your cybersecurity resume, so they hire you.

 - Why you can’t just list cyber security skills (and what to do instead).